 Or at least they’ve been attempting to flock to The Wave.
-It is nature’s beautiful, yet delicate, piece of art.
 In order to keep it pristine, the Bureau of Land Management only issues 20 individual permits per day.

 With a vague map given to you by the Bureau of Land Management and a little intuition, you have to navigate your way through the Arizona desert to The Wave.
 Oh — and there isn’t a marked trail for you to follow.

 What you take with you is essential to a pleasant and successful experience at The Wave.
 Should you be one of the few lucky ones to score that colorful ticket, this is what you should bring:

 A 30L pack should do the trick.
 If you’re planning to bring camera gear where you’re setting up a tripod, switching lenses, and getting steady video shots, you may want to think about bringing a 45L or 50L pack.

 You’re going to spend six miles hiking to and from the wave.
 Depending on your routing skills, hiking speed, and how much time you actually spend exploring The Wave (there’s more out there than just this formation) you’ll be gone from six to eight hours.
 Bring trail food like some Nutella and banana sandwiches/burritos, dried mangoes, and (my favorite) Munkpack oatmeal squeeze packs.
 It’s hard to beat a Snickers in a pinch.

 There isn’t any water on the trail, so be sure to pack in enough for a long day outside.
 Plan on packing in 1 liter of water for every hour you’ll be hiking.
 Increase this if you’ll be hiking during the scorching summer months.